ghgeist/texas_border_data_analysis/README.md

 | 2023          |                  85 |                                      12 |                                        71 |
 | **Total**     |                     |                                  **37** |                                    **310**|

 In six years, there has only been 37 reports of human trafficking-commerical sex acts and 310 reports of human trafficking-involuntary servitude.
-These numbers seem low given the scope of the human trafficking problem in the United States.
+To Do: Ask Polina for help putting this number into context.

 TO DO:
 - Comment on human trafficking